What Does Meth Smell Like?

 What Does Crystal Meth Smell Like?

 Crystal meth is a solid, and it does not release gas like meth does when it is smoked or manufactured.
-This means that crystal meth is unlikely to have a smell by itself, and any smell that crystal meth has would likely be due to contaminants.
+This means that crystal meth is unlikely to smell by itself, and any smell that crystal meth has would likely be due to contaminants.

 - Red phosphorus.